themejuice/tj/README.md

 | `[--no_db]`                      | Bool   | New project does not need a database             |

 ### Deleting a site from the VM: _(Does not remove your local site)_
 Use this to remove a site from your development environment.
-This is only remove files that were generated by `tj`. including the database setup, development url, and shared directories. _It will not touch your local files._
+This will only remove files that were generated by `tj`. including the database setup, development url, and shared directories. _It will not touch your local folders that were synced to the VM._
 ```bash
 tj delete # Aliases: rm remove trash teardown
 ```